 On the other hand, foods that are high in calories for the amount of food are called calorie dense.
 They may or may not have nutrients.
 High-calorie foods with little nutritional value, like potato chips, sugar-sweetened drinks, candy, baked goods, and alcoholic beverages, are sometimes called "empty calories."

 Can choosing a nutrient-dense food instead of a calorie-dense food really make a difference?
-Here are some examples of nutrient-dense choices side by side with similar foods that are not nutrient-dense, have more calories, or both (from the U.S. Department of Agriculture's Food-A-Pedia).
+Here are some examples of nutrient-dense choices side by side with similar foods that are not nutrient-dense, have more calories, or both.

 How Many Calories Do You Need?